-- 1. Understand the fundamentals of web technologies and the structure of web applications using HTML, CSS, and JavaScript. - 2.
-Familiarize with the MERN stack architecture and its components including MongoDB, Express.js, React, and Node.js. - 3.
-Develop backend services using Node.js and Express.js, and integrate MongoDB for database operations. - 4.
-Build dynamic and responsive user interfaces using react, managing state and navigation. - 5.
-Design and develop full-stack web applications with advanced features like authentication, payments, and multimedia integration.
+- 1. To understand the fundamentals of web technologies and the structure of web applications using HTML, CSS, and JavaScript. - 2.
+To familiarize with the MERN stack architecture and its components including MongoDB, Express.js, React, and Node.js. - 3.
+To develop backend services using Node.js and Express.js, and integrate MongoDB for database operations. - 4.
+To build dynamic and responsive user interfaces using react, managing state and navigation. - 5.
+To design and develop full-stack web applications with advanced features like authentication, payments, and multimedia integration.